Pathology & Referrals

 Does this affect most medications?

-No. The vast majority of medications prescribed in primary care — including medications for common chronic conditions, infections, mental health, contraception, and more — are not controlled drugs and are regularly prescribed through Abby consultations.
+No. The vast majority of medications prescribed in primary care are not controlled drugs and are regularly prescribed through Abby consultations.
+This includes medications for common chronic conditions, infections, mental health, contraception, and more.
 This policy applies to a specific and clinically significant subset.

 Find Comfort.
 Abby Health.
 Care that understands you.